Meseira/docker-nsd/README.md

     dig @`docker inspect --format "{{ .NetworkSettings.IPAddress }}" empty-nsd`

 This command should return an empty *QUESTION SECTION* and some details about the request.

 If you receive no response from the NSD server and an error message "*connection timed out; no servers could be reached*", this may be due to an input blockage from your firewall.
-In such a case, check the rules related to the `docker0` interface.
+In such a case, check the rules related to the `docker0` interface or ignore this test.

 Viewing the logs
 ----------------

-TODO
+A volume devoted to the logs is included in the image.
+Its path is `/var/log/nsd` and the default log file is `nsd.log`.
+For example, to view this file,

+    docker run --name empty-nsd-logs --volumes-from empty-nsd debian:wheezy cat /var/log/nsd/nsd.log

 Exposing the port
 -----------------